VDBWRAIR/ngs_mapper/doc/source/help.rst

 #.
 The pipeline keeps failing on all of my samples or the logs say something about No Space Left On Device
     Please check your /dev/shm and /tmp to see if either is full(``df -h``).
 You can clear out all of the left-over junk from the pipeline by issuing ``rm -rf /tmp/runsample* /dev/shm/mapbwa*``
     Also, you may need to tell the pipeline to use a different temporary directory.
 See :ref:`tempdirfiles` for more information.
+#.
+You get a Traceback error that contains miseqpipeline.config.InvalidConfigError: Config is missing the key missingkey
+    This indicates that the initial config.yaml file that you created during the :doc:`install` is missing a required key: value pair called missingkey.
+This most likely happened because you updated the pipeline which introduced new keys in config.yaml.base that you need to add to your config.yaml.

+    Once you add those new keys, you will need to rerun the ``python setup.py install`` portion of the :doc:`install`.